utPLSQL/utPLSQL/docs/userguide/annotations.md

 Tags must follow the below naming convention:

 - tag is case sensitive
-- tag can contain special characters like `$#/\?-!` etc.
+- tag must not contain any of the following reserved characters:
+  - comma (,)
+  - left or right parenthesis ((, ))
+  - ampersand (&)
+  - vertical bar (|)
+  - exclamation point (!)
-- tag cannot be an empty string
+- tag cannot be null or blank
+- tag cannot contain whitespace
 - tag cannot start with a dash, e.g. `-some-stuff` is **not** a valid tag
 - tag cannot contain spaces, e.g. `test of batch`.
 To create a multi-word tag use underscores or dashes, e.g. `test_of_batch`, `test-of-batch`
 - leading and trailing spaces are ignored in tag name, e.g. `--%tags(  tag1  ,   tag2  )` becomes `tag1` and `tag2` tag names